Echtzeitsysteme/tchecker_mutation/README.md

 Whether a mutation is bisimilar or not is logged in `bisimilarity_log.csv` in `bisimilar_mutations`.

 Note: Output mutation files do not preserve comments of the original TChecker file.

-## Future Work

-TChecker is not integrated into **TChecker Mutation** yet.
-So far, **TChecker Mutation** does not check for bisimilarity by itself and treats all generated mutants as semantically correct and not bisimilar to the original network.

 ## Literature